Camtron954/Ryan-Cameron-Repository/README.md

 # Access Policies
 The machines on the internal network are not exposed to the public Internet.
-Only the :  5601 Kibana Port  machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP addresses:
+Machine can accept connections from the Internet.
+Only the :
++ 5601 Kibana Port

+Access to this machine is only allowed from the following IP addresses.
-Machines within the network can only be accessed by :  my IP 73.54.240.243  .
+Machines within the network can only be accessed by :

-A summary of the access policies in place can be found in the table below.
++ my IP 73.54.240.243.

 | Name          | Publicly Accessible   | Allowed IP Accessible      |